 Dan Bewersdorff is the Organic Grain Program Director at Herbruck’s Poultry Ranch in Saranac, MI.
-Originally from Michigan’s Thumb, Dan spent his first career in a family meat packing business and later moved his focus to conservation and environmental issues working with the Michigan United Conservation Clubs in the mid-90s.
+Originally from Michigan’s Thumb, Dan spent his first career in a family meat packing business and later moved his focus to conservation and environmental issues working with the Michigan United Conservation Clubs on two separate ballet proposals in the mid-90s.
 This involvement let to an unsuccessful but rewarding State Senate candidacy in the 1998 election cycle.
 He began his career in organic agriculture with the Organic Farmers of Michigan in 1999 as an assistant marketer.
 “I didn’t know a soybean from a navy bean when I started but I had a sincere interest in the organic agriculture” he stated.
 In the early 2000s he joined the SunOpta Food and Grains Group as the Great Lakes Regional Grain Procurement Specialist, working with growers in Michigan, Ontario and throughout the mid-west marketing organic and Non-GMO grains domestically and internationally.
 He joined Herbruck’s in 2012.
 Dan received his BA in Public Relations from Wayne State University in 1994.
-Dan was elected to the board in 2014 and looks forward to working with MOFFA.
+He joined the MOFFA board in 2014.

 Dr. John Biernbaum is Professor in the Department of Horticulture at Michigan State University.
 He teaches courses in greenhouse management, passive solar greenhouses for protected cultivation, organic farming principles and practices, compost production and use, culinary and medicinal herbs, organic certification, and organic transplant production.
 John has worked with students and colleagues to start and develop the MSU Student Organic Farm and the Organic Farming Certificate Program that operate a 48-week CSA program, a 6-month campus farm stand and provide salad greens for campus using passive solar greenhouses and cold storage methods.
 He does research and outreach on year-round diversified organic farming for small scale farmers, urban agriculture, community and school gardening programs.
 He joined the Board in 2009 and was elected Chair in December 2015.